Vector35/binaryninja-api/README.md

 ## Licensing

 Some components may be released under compatible but slightly different open source licenses and will have their own LICENSE file as appropriate.

+Remaining components are released under an [MIT](https://github.com/Vector35/binaryninja-api/blob/dev/LICENSE.txt) license.

+Note that `.lib` files are included the native binary builds of Binary Ninja for windows.
+Those lib files are also released under the same license as this repository and may be distributed accordingly.